jayakasadev/CarND-MPC-Project/README.md

 # Polynomial Fitting and MPC Preprocessing
 The incoming map coordinates are transformed to the vehicle's perspective.
-This simplifies the process of fitting a polynomial to the coordinates because the vehicle's x and y coordinates are now at the origin (0, 0) and the orientation angle is also zero.
+This simplifies the process of fitting a polynomial to the coordinates because the ehicle's x and y coordinates are now at the origin (0, 0) and the orientation angle is also zero.

 # Model Predictive Control with Latency
 The approach to dealing with latency has multiple parts: